(Possibly) Get Free Breakfast at Hiltons, Just by Having the Right Credit Card (2020)

 Members with Gold status are entitled to free continental breakfast (for two) at every brand in the Hilton program, which don't already provide a free breakfast to everyone.
 The only exception are Hilton Grand Vacation clubs.

 If you don't want breakfast, you can choose 1,000 bonus points instead.
-At most hotels brands where everyone gets free breakfast, such as Embassy Suites, Homewood Suites, and Hampton, Gold members get their choice of free snacks or small quantities of Hilton points.
+At most hotels brands where everyone gets free breakfast, such as Embassy Suites, Homewood Suites, and Hampton, Gold members get their choice of free snacks or small quantities of Hilton points instead.

 Gold status also comes with some other nice benefits, such as a better chance of upgrades to a slightly nicer room and an 80% bonus on points earned for stays.
 Along with Silver members, Gold members get their 5th night free on award reservations, 2 bottles of free water, and elite tier rollover nights.
 Hilton Status Benefits.